Talented student athletes face a big choice these days: Specialize in the sport they play the best, or sample multiple sports throughout the year?

 - Think about the coach making the suggestion — has he coached your child long?
 Does he know your child personally, and have insights about why it is best for your child to specialize?

-- Ask the coach for his specific reasons for making the suggestion and determine if his reasons match yours.
+- Ask the coach for his specific reasons for making the suggestion and determine if her reasons match yours.

 - If a future college athletic scholarship is the motivator, does the coach have an accurate understanding of how few kids earn “full-ride” athletic scholarships?

-- Ask the coach what, if any, consequences your child will face if she doesn’t want to specialize?
+- Ask the coach what, if any, consequences your child will face if she does not want to specialize?
 Of course, the answer here should be none.

 - Think about the time and money concerns relating to specializing, and decide if this makes sense for your family.